A Story of Resilience

 Byrd Barr Place Timeline

-2019 Byrd Barr Place supports the redevelopment of the Liberty Bank Building in partnership with Africatown Community Land trust, Black Community Impact Alliance and Capitol Hill Housing to help preserve affordability in the Central District neighborhood by bringing 115 units of much-needed affordable housing.
+2019 | Byrd Barr Place supports the redevelopment of the Liberty Bank Building in partnership with Africatown Community Land trust, Black Community Impact Alliance and Capitol Hill Housing to help preserve affordability in the Central District neighborhood by bringing 115 units of much-needed affordable housing and retail space for Black and other people of color businesses. |

-2015 – 2017 The organization focuses on research and advocacy role, and produces Creating an Equitable Future in Washington State: Black Well-Being & Beyond and Voices Rising: African American Economic Security in King County.
+2015 – 2017 | The organization focuses on research and advocacy, producing two critical reports: Creating an Equitable Future in Washington State: Black Well-Being & Beyond and Voices Rising: African American Economic Security in King County to support collective organizing, inform policy and direct resources toward Black-led solutions. |

-1964 Central Area Motivation Program (CAMP) is founded to help people help themselves, as part of the first generation of community-inspired organizations funded by the Economic Opportunity Act.
+1964 | Central Area Motivation Program (CAMP) is founded to help people help themselves, as part of the first generation of community-inspired organizations funded by the U.S. Economic Opportunity Act. |

 Roberta Byrd Barr